jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Research Interest
-* My research interests lie at the intersection between business and social values of information systems and technology.
+<p>My research interests lie at the intersection between business and social values of information systems and technology.</p>
-	1. Social Value of IT
+<p>1.
+Social Value of IT</p>
-		<p>1.1.
-Societal Impacts of Digitalization</p>
+	* 1.1.
+Societal Impacts of Digitalization
-		<p>1.2.
-Technological Innovation for Environmental Sustainability</p>
+	* 1.2.
+Technological Innovation for Environmental Sustainability
-		<p>1.3.
-Automation and Future of Work</p>
+	* 1.3.
+Automation and Future of Work

 	2. Business Value of IT
-		<p>2.1 Business Impacts of IT Investments
+		* 2.1 Business Impacts of IT Investments
-		<p>2.2 Business Applications of ML/NLP
+		* 2.2 Business Applications of ML/NLP